lulzzz/lstm-oil-prices/README.md

 As can be seen, the p-value for the Dickey-Fuller test is significantly above 0.05, which indicates that a unit root is present and therefore non-stationarity is likely to be present in the model.

+While the time series should ordinarily be transformed into a stationary one for forecasting, it is assumed for this purpose that the LSTM model will be more adept at [learning nonlinearities](https://datascience.stackexchange.com/questions/24800/time-series-prediction-using-lstms-importance-of-making-time-series-stationary) than a model such as ARIMA.
+In this regard, forecasts are made on the time series "as is".